Legal Notices

 Emergency Medical Services (EMS)

-(Also visit the EMS Program page)
+(Also visit the EMS Program page and the Professional License Disclosure)

 Emergency Medical Services Program is designed for Colorado licensure however out of state licensing may be available upon program completion.
 Please contact the EMS Director at (970) 542-3242 for assistance.